-A hands-on museum director and designer, Sandberg’s legacy of more than 300 catalogues for the Stedelijk shows a tactile use of sensual materials and experimental typography.
+A hands-on museum director and designer, Sandberg’s legacy of more than 300 catalogues for the Stedelijk shows a tactile use of sensual materials and experimental typography

-Sandberg born 100 years ago in Amersfoort, lived his life by what would now be called alternative medicine and philosophy.
+Sandberg, born 100 years ago in Amersfoort, lived his life by what would now be called alternative medicine and philosophy.
 He was conscripted after school, but his officer’s training came to an abrupt end when he refused to sign the oath of allegiance to the queen.
 He served the remainder of his military service as sergeant in the coast guards.
 He then enrolled at the Art Academy in Amsterdam, but left within his first year, horrified that professors scribbled on his work.

-Sandberg travelled around Europe, experimenting with various lifestyle practices, including fasting, which eh continued to use whenever he had difficult or important decisions to make.
-During his travels Sandberg met Johannes Iten, who had taught the basic course at the Bauhaus in Weimar (concentrating primarily on elements such as texture, tone, colour and movement) and who shared his interest in the oriental philosophy of Mazdaznan.
+Sandberg travelled around Europe, experimenting with various lifestyle practices, including fasting, which he continued to use whenever he had difficult or important decisions to make.
+During his travels Sandberg met Johannes Itten, who had taught the basic course at the Bauhaus in Weimar (concentrating primarily on elements such as texture, tone, colour and movement) and who shared his interest in the oriental philosophy of Mazdaznan.
 Sandberg also studied Isotype, the system of pictorial statistics developed by Otto Neurath.

 Sandberg became a curator at the Stedelijk in 1937.
 Although the designer disliked the notion of becoming a civil servant, he took the position on the condition that he would not have to give up designing the catalogues.
 Active in this new role, he mounted an exhibition of abstract art that included 70 works by 32 different artists.
 A retrospective of this sort was not only new to the Netherlands but unusual in Europe at that time.

 Throughout the war Sandberg was active in the Dutch resistance movement, and in the spring of 1943 was associated with a daring raid.
 The Gestapo put a price on Sandberg’s head, forcing him to go into hiding for fifteen months under an assumed name.
-It was during this time that he made the first of his experimenta typographica, hand-made booklets, in which he collected inspirational quotes from his wide reading, and to which he added his comments in writing and in typography.
+It was during this time that he made the first of his experimenta typographica, hand-made booklets in which he collected inspirational quotes from his wide reading, and to which he added his comments in writing and in typography.
 In giving each quote a definite typographic character, Sandberg transformed his seemingly loose collections into intensely coherent meditations on the great questions of life so disregarded outside his hiding place.
 Some of the booklets were later published using a mixture of type and hand-rendered elements.
-The first of these, “lectura sub aqua” (reading under water), was published illegally in 1944.
-The experiementa typographica demonstrate the material, styles and conventions he was later to adopt for a wider audience.
+The first of these, ‘lectura sub aqua’ (reading under water), was published illegally in 1944.
+The experimenta typographica demonstrate the materials, styles and conventions he was later to adopt for a wider audience.
 The Stedelijk catalogues are in this sense a continuation of the experiments of Sandberg’s wartime seclusion, in which he was similarly prolific: he made twelve of the eighteen experimenta typographica in the period from December 1943 to December 1944.

 It is interesting to speculate how Sandberg would have reacted to digital technology.
-His particular way of layering information and blurring elements through the use of tracing paper, his choice of incongruous script type styles contrasted with bold Egyptian and sans-serif text faces together with his use of “low technology” appears to anticipate many of the devices of the postmodernist designers of the 1980s and beyond.
-The difference is that while a layered image created on a Macintosh and then printed on smooth white paper as one surface might well give a similar initial impression but one cannot turn the page and reveal the stronger image by lifting the tracing paper, or feel the textures that Sandberg achieved with blocks of text and large areas of unbroken colour on rough paper.
+His particular way of layering information and blurring elements through the use of tracing paper, his choice of incongruous script type styles contrasted with bold Egyptian and sans-serif text faces together with his use of ‘low technology’ appears to anticipate many of the devices of the postmodernist designers of the 1980s and beyond.
+The difference is that while a layered image created on a Macintosh and then printed on smooth white paper as one surface might well give a similar initial impression, one cannot turn the page and reveal the stronger image by lifting the tracing paper, or feel the textures that Sandberg achieved with blocks of text and large areas of unbroken colour on rough paper.

-In one sense he sits uncomfortably in the age of Modernism though he certainly held some Modernist ideals He abhorred symmetry: to him, the state of peaceful balance was a dead end.
+In one sense he sits uncomfortably in the age of Modernism though he certainly held some Modernist ideals.
+He abhorred symmetry: to him, the state of peaceful balance was a dead end.
 Yet he extended this dislike of symmetry to a rejection of obvious order.
 The trend in state museums in Northern Europe, on the other hand, was not to the rough but to follow the ideals originally set out by the Bauhaus, of clean, clear-cut designs, and certainly not to allow elements of randomness to creep in.
 Many of Sandberg’s catalogues were printed, at least in part, on recycled paper (re-used rather than reprocessed), so that each one was unique.
 In some cases, one can still make out the original printed matter.
 Yet although at first glance some of his work may appear to have postmodernist overtones, it is as difficult to place him under that label as it would be to place a figure such as Hendrik N. Werkman (the Dutch printer-painter whose work Sandberg promoted – and was greatly influenced by – throughout his life).
 Both were highly individualistic artists and designers, more concerned with finding new ways of communication than with challenging old ones.

-One of the most important factors in his work is his choice of raw materials, the great care taken in sleeting things such as tracing paper, the Kraft paper, textile swatches and rough sugar paper for their feel, as well as for their visual peculiarities of texture and colour.
+One of the most important factors in Sandberg’s work is his choice of raw materials, the great care taken in selecting things such as tracing paper, Kraft paper, textile swatches and rough sugar paper for their feel, as well as for their visual peculiarities of texture and colour.
 His use of these sensual elements creates a sense of the accidental and makes each catalogue exquisitely individual and unique.
 Yet beneath their surface effects, Sandberg’s designs are disciplined and logical.
 He guides the reader through the process of revelation in a particular order and he never compromises the display of an individual artist’s work: the reproductions of paintings are usually printed on smooth, white paper and tipped-in. the mixture of materials that is so important in his work is one of the principal reasons why modern technology would have been an uncomfortable medium for him.
 He believed in real experiences.

-Although Sandberg’s catalogue designs are highly personal creations, he managed through layering and texture, to suggest the atmosphere of the individual exhibitions in each.
+Although Sandberg’s catalogue designs are highly personal creations, he managed, through layering and texture, to suggest the atmosphere of the individual exhibitions in each.
 The choice and permutations of his favoured devices appear to be a direct response to the content and ambience of the different shows.
-Through these techniques, Sandberg created each catalogue an item to value and keep, making each exhibition an event to anticipate and remember.
+Through these techniques, Sandberg created each catalogue as an item to value and keep, making each exhibition an event to anticipate and remember.

 First published in Eye no. 25 vol. 7, 1997